yaokai-liu/xParse/README.md

 **xParse Regexp**

-Some grammars of xParse regexp's defined as follows:
+Some grammars of xParse regexp are defined as follows:
 ```

 xParse_Regexp ::= ( "~" )? xParse_Regexp ( "&" )?